jackyzha0/quartz/content/Svelte.md

 ## Introduction

-[Svelte](https://svelte.dev/) is a modern [[./JavaScript#JavaScript Frameworks|JavaScript Framework]] for building web applications.
-It compiles components into efficient, framework-free [[./JavaScript|JavaScript]] code, resulting in fast and lightweight applications.
+[Svelte](https://svelte.dev/) is a modern [[JavaScript#JavaScript Frameworks|JavaScript Framework]] for building web applications.
+It compiles components into efficient, framework-free [[JavaScript|JavaScript]] code, resulting in fast and lightweight applications.
 With its reactive approach and declarative syntax, Svelte simplifies development and delivers impressive performance.

 ## Example